Human WorldSpace

 Spacecraft with boxy top, gold central part, and four skinny bent legs with round pad feet.

 Here is the Apollo 11 lunar module, the vehicle that would carry Neil Armstrong and Buzz Aldrin to the moon’s surface.
 It was called “Eagle.”
-Also this photo shows the module in a landing configuration, photographed in lunar orbit from the command module, which was called “Columbia.”
+This photo also shows the module in its landing configuration, photographed in lunar orbit from the command module, which was called “Columbia.”
 Astronaut Michael Collins, alone aboard Columbia, inspected Eagle as it pirouetted before him to ensure the craft was not damaged.
+Image via Wikimedia.

 Cutaway diagram of conical module with inset showing where it was on the Saturn V.

-There are now 2 heavy lift rockets in development, either of which could be used for moon missions.
+There are now 2 heavy lift rockets, either of which could be used for moon missions.
 Read about SLS v Starship.

 Concerns about the surface for footsteps on the moon